xenia1270/DH150/README.md

 Additionally, the header changes when users are in the Support - Part & Accessories - Philips Oral Healthcare page, and there is no button directing users to go back to the previous page.
 The header and the icon of the shopping cart are also not scroll fixed, which creates inconvenience for users to review their shopping cart at any point in time.
 Another problem is that if users don’t subscribe to their newsletter, the notification will be shown on every page and cannot be turned off.

-Possible solution(s):make sure every button works and ensure usability; provide undo functions; fix the header for the convenience of the user
+Possible solution(s): make sure every button works and ensure usability; provide undo functions; fix the header for the convenience of the user

 Severity Rating: 3/3